-Wet fly fishing on rivers may seem a little old school to you.
-You know, the wet fly swing?
+Wet fly fishing on rivers may seem a little old school to some in the fly fishing world.
+You know, the wet fly swing? or fishing a cast of wet flies?
+It’s like when you were 14 years old and your parents were talking about their youth and the crazy stuff they did.

-Just hear me out for a moment and I’ll make it worth your while.
+But, today I’d like you to Just hear me out for a moment and I promise to make it worth your time.

-(Scroll below if you want direct access to the the 7 super rich tips – 8 isn’t really a tip but a call to action)
+(You can scroll down to take a quick peek at Davy Wotton’s Top 20 Wet Flies or grab direct access to the the 7 super rich wet fly swing tips below – 8 isn’t really a tip but a call to action)

-I’m standing in a large river almost touching the bank in a rifflely pocket run watching my fly swing across the waters surface.
+You’re standing in a large river almost touching the bank in a rifflely pocket run watching your fly swing across the waters surface.
+Like a suspended spider trying to make his way out of a tub of water.

 Game on **@@%!!
 That was pretty frickin simple yo (Yo?)

-ok, I just made a cast out across and down at about a 45 degree, made a little mend and then followed the line across the water with my rod tip.
+Now, you just made a cast out across and down at about a 45 degree angle, made a little upstream mend and then followed the line across the water with your rod tip.

-Ok, maybe that was a little far but I do love Yoda. and he does have a point that there are times when unlearning may be the best route (or does that even make sense)?
+Ok, maybe that was a little far but I do love Yoda. and he does have a point that there are times when unlearning may be the best route.

 Click here to see more Yoda Memes.

-I’ll walk you through the basics of the wet fly swing so you have a techinique you can use to catch a fish regardless of your skill level.
+I’ll walk you through the basics of the wet fly fishing and then on the wet fly swing so you have a technique you can use to catch a fish regardless of your skill level.

-But the wet fly is in the surface film so it’s worth a read to think about getting started.
+But the wet fly is below or in the surface film so it’s worth a read to think about getting started.

 Note: I am not talking about steelhead here.
 If you want to learn about swinging flies for steelhead you can click here to check that out.